Approval to transfer personal loans, credit cards and savings accounts to NatWest – Frequently Asked Questions

 Right now, we can reassure you that there are no immediate changes to how you use and access your account(s), and you can still expect the same trusted service from us.

-If the Court approves the proposed transfer, from 1 May 2025 there will be changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this will change from Sainsbury’s Bank to NatWest.
+From 1 May 2025 there will be changes to your terms and conditions to reflect a change to the legal entity that provides your account(s), this will change from Sainsbury’s Bank to NatWest.

 To make sure we can continue to service your account(s) until they move on to NatWest systems, expected towards the end of 2025, there will also be a temporary change to your terms and conditions if they contain any restrictions on a third party servicing your account(s).
 These restrictions will not apply from 1 May 2025 until 3 months after we stop servicing your account(s) on behalf of NatWest.

 There will be no other immediate changes to the terms and conditions of your account(s) on 1 May 2025.
 This includes interest rate(s).
-Although interest rates on savings accounts won’t change as a result of the proposed transfer, they may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
+Although interest rates on savings accounts won’t change as a result of the transfer, they may change for other reasons, for example to reflect any movements in the Bank of England base interest rate.
 Any proposed changes to be made to your account(s) in the future, will be made by NatWest after 1 May 2025, and you’ll be given at least 60 days’ notice.

-Our insurance and travel money services will continue to be available as they are today and are not included in the proposed transfer.
+Our insurance and travel money services will continue to be available as they are today and are not included in the transfer.

 Will my Nectar details or benefits change?